 Because the area itself is prone to being damp or wet throughout the day, it’s important to keep the skin protected as possible, as moist areas may cause extra skin irritation, rashes or sores.

 Applying a topical barrier cream after you clean and dry yourself is very important as it provides skin with extra protection from the wet conditions associated with incontinence.
-We recommend Tena Barrier Cream as a soft and gentle, yet highly effective barrier between your skin and your continence pad.

 On-the-go continence protection

-Changing your continence pads and keeping your skin clean, dry and protected is not always easy when you’re out and about, or visiting friends and family.
+Changing your continence pads and keeping your skin clean, dry and protected is not always easy when you’re out and about or visiting friends and family.
 However, keeping yourself as clean and as dry as possible is still important.
 That’s why you should keep specially designed with you, along with a new continence pad, just in case you need a quick change.

-Wheelchair or bedridden issues
+Wheelchair or mobility impairments